 In April 2012, Vladimir Rachuk, the head of KBKhA design bureau in the city of Voronezh, said that his company had taken upon the development of electric engines with the use of its own internal resources.
 (558) On May 15, 2013, the company also announced that it had just won a competition for the federal subsidy of the Ministry of Education and Science aimed to stimulate high-tech development in the country.
 KBKhA was intended to spend the money in cooperation with Moscow Aviation Institute, MAI, for building the infrastructure to support high-frequency, low-thrust ion engine development and testing.

 Russian spacecraft developers, particularly at NPO Lavochkin, paid close attention to the evolution of electric propulsion at home and abroad.
 At the beginning of 21st century, NPO Lavochkin developed a concept of the Dvina orbital tug powered by electric engines.
 The work was apparently conducted with involvement of NPO Lavochkin's Kaluga branch.
-Initial information on the Dvina project was made public in June 2010, but was largely ignored by the official Russian press, not to mention foreign publications.
+Initial information on the Dvina project was made public in June 2010.
 In its release, NPO Lavochkin described Dvina as a versatile transport module for inter-orbital missions launched by medium-size and heavy-lifting rockets (apparently, Soyuz and Proton respectively).
 It was a typical role for an orbital tug, which would be launched into an initial parking orbit along with its payload, after which it would maneuver its cargo to various trajectories.

 According to NPO Lavochkin, Dvina could enable long-duration missions, lasting from seven to 15 years and concluding with the removal of payloads from operational orbit.
-It was a clear reference to communications satellites functioning in the geostationary orbit with the altitude of 36,000 kilometers.
+It was a clear reference to communications satellites functioning in the geostationary orbit with an altitude of 36,000 kilometers.
 This heavily used orbit become contaminated with expired satellites, making its cleanup a necessity in the near future.
-Not coincidently, at the time of the Dvina project announcement, NPO Lavochkin was in process of integration into ISS Reshetnev, Russia's chief developer of communications satellites.

 According to NPO Lavochkin, the Dvina module would have two variations designed to be launched by medium-size and heavy rockets.
 Both versions would be using xenon gas as propellant and use S-band radio communication equipment capable of 40,000-kilometer range -- another clear reference to missions into the geostationary orbit.
 (410)